 Learn more: Meet the Entrepreneurial Women of Social Change

-Logistics and operations plan
+8. Create a logistics and operations plan

 The logistics and operations section of your nonprofit business plan outlines how you plan to raise money and execute your mission.
 This includes a few key sections: